crystdang/stocks-analysis/README.md

 ## Results:

-### Differences:
+### Code Differences:

-Compared to the original code, the ticker array was handled by providing an additional variable, a ticker Index:
+**Compared to the original code, the ticker array was handled by providing an additional variable, a ticker Index:
 ```
 '1a) Create a ticker Index
     'tickerIndex created to start at 0 as arrays begin at 0, and an increase at the end of the loop will allow the entire array to be completed